-The thoroughfare has a Kiplingesque quality, recalling the bazaars of the East.
+There's a Kiplingesque quality to this thoroughfare, recalling the bazaars of the East.
 Built in 1927, it's little more than a narrow, winding alley perfumed by spices and thronged with traders.
 You can buy everything from plastic trinkets to household utensils and recordings of Indian music.
-Bursts of color—from bright yellow material to dark red spices—create a refreshing and photogenic sight.
-You can buy striking costume jewelry that would cost three times more at major
+Bursts of color—from bright yellow fabric to dark red spices—create a refreshing and photogenic sight.
+You can buy striking costume jewelry that would cost three times as much